Halacha for Thursday 28 Tammuz 5785 July 24 2025

 When Av Begins, We Diminish Our Joy

-Tomorrow, Monday, will mark Rosh Chodesh Av.
-Next Tuesday will mark Tisha Be’av.
+This coming Shabbat will mark Rosh Chodesh Av.
+One week from this Sunday will mark Tisha Be’av.
 May Hashem soon switch this month to one of joy and celebration.

 The Jewish Nation’s Fortune During the Month of Av